 However, content producers understand that 5G as a technology can be deployed in different ways.
 While some requirements can be met by PLMNs, other are better accommodated using NPNs, whether standalone or in combination with PLMNs.
-For this reason, NPNs are currently being investigated for a range of different use cases and are seen as a promising implementation of 5G technologies for content production.
+This is why NPNs are currently being investigated for a range of different use cases and are seen as a promising implementation of 5G technologies for content production.
 Therefore, a large part of the work in 5G-RECORDS is related to NPNs.

-While there have been several successful trials using 5G NPNs in content production, there are still certain regulatory and commercial issues that need to be addressed for the market to develop in that area (e.g., access to radio spectrum for SNPNs, the availability of 5G hardware and software solutions for content production, and the emergence of viable business models).
+While there has been a number of successful trials using 5G NPNs in content production, there are still certain regulatory and commercial issues that need to be addressed for the market to develop in that area (e.g. access to radio spectrum for SNPNs, the availability of 5G hardware and software solutions for content production, and the emergence of viable business models).

-2 Business aspects of 5G-RECORDS use cases3
+2 Business aspects of 5G-RECORDS use cases